There are 46 separate symptoms of low thyroid levels or poorly functioning thyroid. So here are some of the more common ones:

 The symptoms I give you are just to peak your interest.
 They do not mean a thing until they are run through the brain of an experienced professional.

-Here is the thyroid test to perform if you are suffering from low thyroid level symptoms.
+How to tell if you are suffering from low thyroid level symptoms.

-Examine the patient.
+First check to see if you have a most of the symptoms listed above.
 Where else are you going to see low thyroid level symptoms staring you in the face?
 Early text books admonished doctors to trust the history and physical much more than the lab tests.
 History has shown that is very wise advice…

 All of the lab tests and radiology exams with isotopes were tested in known low thyroid patients.
 Know what the result was?
 None were any good.
 But the best of the worst was the TSH.
 You remember the one that will signal the level of T4?
 The inactive thyroid… T4…